 I’m a writer and a writing teacher.
 My first full-length collection, Double Jinx (Milkweed Editions, 2015), was selected by Alex Lemon for the National Poetry Series, and my chapbook Acadiana (Black Lawrence Press, 2018) won the Black River Chapbook Competition.
 My second full-length collection, Pocket Universe, is forthcoming from LSU Press in Spring 2022.
 Along with poet Emily Pérez, I’m the editor of The Long Devotion: Poets Writing Motherhood, which will be published by UGA Press in Spring 2022.

 My poems have appeared in Kenyon Review, The Missouri Review, The Gettysburg Review, Colorado Review, and elsewhere.
 I’ve been the recipient of a Walter E Dakin Fellowship to the Sewanee Writers’ Conference and grants from the Sustainable Arts Foundation and the New Jersey Council on the Arts.

-I’m also an essayist, and I’m working on a narrative nonfiction book about attachment parenting and what animals can teach us about what’s really “natural” about motherhood.
+I’m also an essayist, and I’m working on a narrative nonfiction book about what animals can teach us about what’s really “natural” about mothering.
 I’ve recently published review-essays on the whiteness of the motherhood memoir and the political nature of motherhood at Electric Literature.
 In Romper, I wrote about making mom friends.
 I have craft essays in Poets & Writers, Brevity, The Adroit Review, in Far Villages: Welcome Essays for New and Beginner Poets, and elsewhere.
 The Millions recently published a guide to poetry book contracts that I wrote.